 BBQ: Yes – 2 Hotplates

-Parking: Free on Hunter Street or in parking lot near Ferry Terminal
+Parking: Free on Hunter Street or in a parking lot near Ferry Terminal

 Public Transport: Catch the Stockton Ferry from Queens Wharf in Newcastle.
 Connects to Light Rail Stop – Queens Wharf if you’re coming via Newcastle Interchange.

-Nearby Cafe: General Washington Hotel is nearby on Hunter Street if you want lunch.
-There’s additional coffee spots on Mitchell Street.
+Nearby Cafe: Whispers on the Wharf is a cafe operating out of a shipping container located next to Stockton Active Hub.
+General Washington Hotel is nearby on Hunter Street if you want lunch.
+There are additional coffee spots on Mitchell Street.

 You might also like: